Fly Fishing for Danube Salmon (Hucho hucho)

 - Double hand: CTS DQ 11-12ft.
 9ft. #10-12 for casters with the dominant upper hand

-I use my own Hucho Rod series from CTS.
-The CTS GF Hucho Hunter 600 and the CTS GF Hucho Hunter 725.
-They are 11.6ft 6-piece double-handers with casting weights of 600 gr or 725 gr. more info
+I use my own hucho rod series from CTS.
+The CTS GF Hucho Hunter 600, the CTS GF Hucho Hunter 725 and the GF Hucho Hunter 925.
+They are all 11.6 ft double-handers more info

 Hucho rods with tip action can only play their advantage in overhead casts with enough backspace.
 For all waterborne casts, it takes rods that load deep into the bottom part of the rod, ie mid-flex rods or even better underhand rods.
 If I had to choose between a single hand and a two-handed rod, I would choose an 11-11.5ft. two-handed rod due to greater flexibility and improved guidance.
 With rods exceeding 12 ft. you might experience problems with landing your catch and you can not fish that effectively along your bank.

 However, fly fishers who have difficulties with casting two-handed rods, will unnecessarily generate noise that can make huchos switch into denial mode especially in waters experiencing a high fishing pressure.
 Besides, that other fly fishers will be very annoyed if you destroy their fishing time.

 In this case, the one-handed rod is the better choice as it is in narrower waters.
 I have never made friends with switch rods.

 in which the roll cast is of great importance and where smaller and lighter streamers can be used as the fish face heavier fishing pressure (e.g. river Pielach/ AT)

 - floating line: RIO InTouch OutBound Short Flt (single hand rod)